mary435/cardiovascular_diseases_risk_model/README.md

 And import it to your anaconda, option environments, import.
 From anaconda's "open terminal" option, you can run the "train.py" script with the ```python train.py``` command this read the dataset, prepare the data, train the final model, and save it with BentoML.
+Next to start the service locally, download this file [bentofile.yaml](bentofile.yaml) and run the comand ```bentoml serve service:svc --production```
+Just opening a browser to <http://localhost:3000>
+And follow the same instructions as above for running the model.

 Alternatively with pipenv you need to download this files at the same folder with the dataframe and script:
 * [Pipfile](Pipfile)